Bastelmatz/TonUINO/README.md

-# TonUINO
+# TonUINO Mira
-Die DIY Musikbox (nicht nur) für Kinder
+RFID-Musikbox mit Arduino Nano und DFPlayer

 # Content

+## Support for large folder
+- Folder 1-15 can have upto 3000 tracks
+- Track names must have 4 digits at the start for tracks > 255 (0256.mp3 to 3000.mp3)
+- Tracks <= 255 keep the 3 digit number (001.mp3 to 255.mp3), in all folders
+	- Therefore track 1-255 are interchangable among the folders without renaming
+	- Extended track variable sizes to 2 bytes (backward compatible on RFID cards)

+## Support for Advertisement folder for music cards
+-> Set Folder to 100
+- Therefore, advertisement music cards with single mode can be used for memory -> Listen to your favourite Tonuino songs while playing memory

 ## New "Pair" music modes
+- play defined titles in 2 folders (A and B)
 - Uni-directional pair (e.g. for question-answer pairs)
-		- Play first track on card detection
+	- Play track in folder A on card detection
-		- Play second track on card removal
+	- Play track in folder B on card removal
 - Bi-directional pair (e.g. for vocabularies)
-		- Play random track on card detection
+	- Play track on card detection, either in folder A or B
-		- Play other track on card removal
-	-> both pair modes:
+	- Play track on card removal in opposite folder (A, if B was played first and viceversa) -> both pair modes:
 	- Tracks must have same number, but in different folders
 	- Recommendation:
 		- folder A for first tracks (e.g. questions)
 		- folder B for second tracks (e.g. answers)

+## New "Random[]Pair" music modes
+- Random uni-directional and bi-directional pair
+	- Play 1 RANDOM track from complete folder on card detection
+	- Play same track from opposite folder on card removal
+- Order of the folders is determined by uni- or bi-directional type (same as normal "pair" modes)
+- The "section" variants define start and end track
+	-> defines track range within folder instead of complete folder

 ## Memory mode
 - Turn on/off with modifier
 - Requires 2 (or more) identical cards
 	- identical = with same track number and start resp. end folder
 - Supports cards with music modes: SingleTrack, UniDirectionalPair, BiDirectionalPair
 - Automatic evaluation of second card with different RFID/UID
-		- play sound for "right" or "wrong" match
+	- Play sound for "right" or "wrong" match
 - Repeats first track on return of the same card
 - Pair-mode cards play no track on card removal

+## Quiz mode
+- Turn on/off with modifier
+- Requires 1 Random-Uni/Bi-Directional-Pair or AudiDrama card for definition of the folder and track range (step 1)
+- Requires multiple non-random Uni/Bi-Directional-Pair or SingleTrack cards (step 2)
+	- number of cards >= amount of files defined by RandomPair/Audiodrama card on step 1
+- Play new "question" on next button press or return of the RandomPair/Audiodrama card from step 1
+- Play evaluation when card from step 2 is put on the RFID reader
+	- Play sound for "right" or "wrong" match
+	- Multiple retries with other cards are possible until the "right" match
+	- Solution on next button press: Play the track in compare folder, if there was no "right" match

 ## New "RandomFolder" music modes
 - Random folder - album
 	-> Plays all tracks in a random folder in order
 - Random folder - party
 	-> Plays all tracks in a random folder in random order
 - Random folder selection:
 	- On every card detection (incl. return of same card)
 	- Range is defined by start and end folder number

 ## End-Folder
 - Extends range for music selection in combination with start folder
 - Supports cards with music modes:
 	- Album, Audiobook
 		-> jumps to first track in next folder on next track action -> jumps to last track in previous folder on previous track action -> jumps to first track in first folder on first track action -> jumps to last track in last folder for last track action
 	- Party, AudioDrama -> jumps to random folder on next track action

 ## Music Modes - Definitions